-Technique #1: Preacher Curl with EZ Bar
+1. Preacher Curl with an EZ Bar

 Slowly curl the bar up to the top of the pads, holding the bar on the first pair of angled grooves.
 Squeeze at the top and slowly return to the start position.
 Using proper preacher curl technique is critical to the success of this exercise.

-Technique #2: Drop Sets
+2. Drop Sets

-Drop sets are a fantastic way to extend the failure point of a set in order to get maximum time under tension.
+Drop sets are a fantastic way to extend the failure point of a set to get maximum time under tension.
 Load the curl bar with the maximum weight you can lift to do about 6 reps with perfect form.
 Use small plates that are about 5 pounds each.
 Perform a set of bent bar curls to failure – the point where you cannot get another rep without cheating.

-If you experience forearm pain when curling during this exercise, it is probably because you’re letting your elbows come out to the side.
+If you experience forearm pain when curling during this exercise, it is because you’re letting your elbows come out to the side.
 Lower the weight and make sure that your reverse bicep curls form is strict.

-To perform this exercise, you should load the ez bar bicep curl bar with about 75% of the weight you would normally use for 8 reps.
+To perform this exercise, you should load the EZ bar bicep curl bar with about 75% of the weight you would normally use for 8 reps.
 Perform your first seven reps by only coming from the bottom of the curl up to the half what point.
 That means that on each rep, the bar should stop as your forearms are in a position that is parallel to the floor.

 Once you’ve completed 7 reps, perform your 8th by going all the way to the top of the movement.
 However, only come down to the midway point (again parallel to the floor).
 Do another 7 reps from this midpoint to the top of the movement for a total of 14 reps.
 The 15 rep should be a complete repetition from bottom to top.
 Do this for the last 7 to give you a total of 21 reps.

-To perform curl bar upright rows, grab a hold of the weight with a narrow overhand grip (palms facing down and holding the first angled part of the bar).
-Stand with a neutral spine and your shoulders pulled back.
+To perform curl bar upright rows, grab hold of the weight with a narrow overhand grip (palms facing down and holding the first angled part of the bar).
+Stand with a neutral spine, and your shoulders pulled back.
 Now pull the weight up as high as you can, bringing your elbows up to around the level of your ears.
 Hold this top position to squeeze the traps and then slowly return to the start position.